japgolly/scalajs-react/extra/ROUTER2.md

 [#94](https://github.com/japgolly/scalajs-react/issues/94),
 [#69](https://github.com/japgolly/scalajs-react/issues/69).

-In contrast, the v2 Router has a different design.
+In contrast, the v2 Router has a different design that:

-Notably it uses a user-provided data representation of your pages to identify routes.
+* Uses a user-provided data representation of your pages to identify routes and their parameters.
-This means that you both read the current route, specify target routes using your own, precise types.
+* Similarly the Router can now provide the current page with precision, faciliating dynamic menus and breadcrumbs even in the presence of complex, dynamic routes.
+* Routes can be stateful and conditional.
+* Routes can be nested and modularised.
+* Routes can be manipulated in bulk.
-Additionally it also handles state and has a better API such that many usages recommended against previously, are now impossible.
+* Has a better API such that usage previously recommended against, is now impossible.
+Noteworthy is that `Router` is now just a `ReactComponent`, and `RouterCtl` is a client API.

 Features
 ========